rticommunity/dds-datamodels-oaris/README.md

-This datamodel is an enhanced version of the OMG® OARIS™ 2.0 beta 2datamodel that you can find here: https://www.omg.org/spec/OARIS/2.0/Beta2/About-OARIS
+This datamodel is an enhanced version of the OMG® OARIS™ 2.0 beta 2datamodel that you can find here: https://www.omg.org/spec/OARIS/2.0/Beta2/About-OARIS Nothing herein limits your rights under, or grants you rights that supersede, the applicable license from OMG, and it is your responsibility to ensure that your use of this software complies with that license.

+This software is provided "as is", with no warranty of any type, including any warranty for fitness for any purpose.
+RTI is under no obligation to maintain or support the software.
+RTI shall not be liable for any incidental or consequential damages arising out of the use or inability to use the software.
+This notice must accompany any distributed copies of the software.

 ## Repo Organization